kchmck/vim-coffee-script/Readme.md

 This project adds [CoffeeScript] support to the vim editor.
-It handles syntax, indenting, and compiling.
+It handles syntax, indenting, compiling, and more.
 Also included is an [eco] syntax and support for CoffeeScript in Haml and HTML.

 ![Screenshot](http://i.imgur.com/BV29H.png)